Metriplector: From Field Theory to Neural Architecture: Introduction

 \item The \textbf{stress-energy tensor $T^{\mu\nu}$ as a principled readout}: we show that the conserved quantity from Noether's theorem provides the most effective feature extraction from evolved fields, outperforming heuristic alternatives by 0.6--2.6 accuracy points on CIFAR-100 (Section~\ref{sec:cifar100_method}).
 The same readout (diagonal $T^{\mu\nu}$) underlies the Sudoku instantiation, unifying recognition and constraint satisfaction under a single physics (Section~\ref{sec:discussion}).

-\item A \textbf{metriplectic spectrum} of instantiations with progressively richer dynamics: the dissipative branch alone (screened Poisson, solved exactly via CG) suffices for spatial reasoning; the full metriplectic structure (Poisson bracket + metric tensor) is needed for recognition; and a causal variant enables language modeling (Section~\ref{sec:method}).
+\item A \textbf{metriplectic spectrum} of instantiations with progressively richer dynamics: the dissipative branch alone (screened Poisson, solved exactly via CG) suffices for spatial reasoning; the full metriplectic structure (Poisson bracket + metric tensor) is needed for recognition and world modeling; and a causal variant enables language modeling (Section~\ref{sec:method}).

 \item Two \textbf{transferable design principles} validated by ablation: the \emph{operator-from-input} separation, where the representation $\mathbf{h}$ defines the physics and the fields $\psifield$ are the solution (removing it costs 14.3 accuracy points); and \emph{zero structural injection}, where task structure is discovered from data rather than encoded in the graph topology (Section~\ref{sec:discussion}).